 What does fertility and infertility mean?

-Fertility requires healthy sperm from the male to successfully make its way to a healthy egg, penetrate the egg and for that egg to successfully implant in the lining of the uterus.
+Fertility is your ability to create a pregnancy.
+It requires healthy sperm from a male to successfully make its way to a woman’s healthy egg, penetrate the egg and for that egg to successfully implant in the lining of the uterus.
 A problem at any of these steps can affect your fertility.

-Infertility is defined as 12 months of regular unprotected intercourse without conception or pregnancy.
+Infertility is defined as 12 months of regular unprotected intercourse without conception.

 What affects fertility?

-- Fertility declines with age.
-Women are born with all the eggs they will ever have and these are either released at ovulation, around mid-month of your cycle, disappear or deteriorate
+- Fertility declines with age – especiallythe age of the woman’s eggs, but also the man’s sperm.
+Women are born with all the eggs they will ever have and these are either released at ovulation or reduce in quality and quantity over time

-- Being overweight or underweight can reduce fertility by causing hormonal changes and ovulation problems
+- Being significantly overweight or underweight can reduce fertility by causing hormonal changes and ovulation problems

-- A strong relationship exists between both active and passive smoking and fertility problems
+- There is strong evidence linking both active and passive smoking to fertility problems

-- Repeated exposure to heavy metals and industrial chemicals may reduce fertility and increase the risk of miscarriage and birth defects
+- Industrial chemicals and heavy metals (eg, lead, mercury) can affect a woman’s fertility.
+Repeated exposure to them may reduce fertility and increase the risk of miscarriage and birth defects.

-When you start trying for a baby there are many things that can help you.
-This includes being the healthiest you can be, managing stress and generally caring for yourself.
-Understanding about ovulation, and when the best time is to try for conception, can also help.
+When you start trying for a baby, there are many things that can help you.
+This includes looking after your general health, managing stress and generally caring for yourself.
+Understanding ovulation, and when the best time is to try for conception, is critical.

 See your doctor for pre-pregnancy planning.
 This may include:

-- a reproductive health check including a detailed history and examination looking for genetic or medical conditions, medication and substance use, and an immunisation review (eg whooping cough and rubella)
+- a reproductive health check, including a detailed history and examination looking for genetic or medical conditions, medication and substance use (such as alcohol and tobacco), and an immunisation review (eg whooping cough and rubella)